 The prototype will perform route analysis on a set of simulated checkpoint data.
 This simulation data will be varied to perform repeated route analysis under different simulated traffic conditions.
-All analysis on traffic and routes occurs as expected, in the real world product, on artificially generated data sets.
+All analysis on traffic and routes occurs as expected, in the real-world product, on artificially generated data sets.
+The simulated communication protocols and data format are the identical to those found in the real-world product.
+The Virtual Checkpoint Algorithm will be reduced in scope.